 - Support Cultural Resource Work of the Aha Moku.
 Innergex will work with the Aha Moku O Ka’anapali and their leadership to find ways to assist them with cultural program work within the Kahana ahupua’a.

 - Annual Grant to Support Energy Efficiency.
 Innergex is committed to an annual grant program to a non-profit(s) to offset the costs of incorporating energy efficiency measures or installing solar energy at their facilities.
 The goal would be to help the organization achieve operating savings that would then free up funds for tangible program work.
 Grant guidelines, including the deadline for applications, would be developed and publicized at least annually.

 - Local Employment & Contracting.
 Construction and operation phases will create benefits in terms of new employment opportunities, as well as the use of local suppliers.
 Preference would be given to retaining local persons, consultants, businesses and contractors throughout the development of the project.

 - Sponsorships.
-Opportunities abound within Maui’s robust non-profit sector and its year-round schedule of festivals, events, conferences, fundraisers, etc. Innergex is committed to evaluating sponsorships annually and providing support to a variety of events and causes.
+Opportunities abound within Maui’s robust non-profit sector and its year-round schedule of festivals, events, conferences, fundraisers, etc. Innergex is committed to annually evaluating sponsorships and doing its share to target support to them.

 - Memberships.
-Through memberships in various community organizations, Innergex will participate in specific programs that support the missions of the organizations and help to advance mutually held values and goals.
+As a member in community organizations, Innergex would have the opportunity to participate in specific programs that support the missions of the organizations and help to advance mutually-held values and goals.

 In 2019, Hawaiian Electric launched the second phase of their renewable energy procurement process, the single largest procurement effort undertaken by a U.S. utility, for approximately 900 MW of new renewable generation.